itfanr/ros2-wiki/Linux-Development-Setup.md

 ### Out of memory

 The `ros1_bridge` in its current form requires 4Gb of free RAM to compile.
-If you don't have that amount of RAM available it's suggested to use `AMENT_IGNORE` in that folder and skip it's compilation.
+If you don't have that amount of RAM available it's suggested to use `AMENT_IGNORE` in that folder and skip its compilation.

 ### Multiple Host Interference